 Below, we explore the steps that will be required if you wish to become a registered occupational therapist.

-In order to become a registered occupational therapist, you must: Graduate from an accredited educational program with a Masters degree in occupational therapy, complete fieldwork requirements, pass your certification exam, and apply for licensure.
+In order to become a registered occupational therapist, you must: Graduate from an accredited educational program with a master's degree in occupational therapy, complete fieldwork requirements, pass your certification exam, and apply for licensure.

 The first step in becoming a registered occupational therapist is to graduate with a degree from an accredited educational program.

 The Accreditation Council for Occupational Therapy Education (ACOTE) ensures that educational institutions meet the minimum entry-level requirements for accreditation, including pre-requisite education, coursework, and field experience.
-Ultimately, you’ll need to earn a Master’s degree in Occupational Therapy, which typically take two to three years to complete.
+Ultimately, you’ll need to earn a master’s degree in occupational therapy, which typically take two to three years to complete.

 To find the right accredited program for you, thoroughly research the institutions you’re interested in.
 Don’t know where to start?
-Michael Roberts, associate professor and program director for the Master of Science in Occupational Therapy program at Regis College, suggests that you “check basic stats like length of program, number of fieldwork sites, faculty to student ratios, average class sizes for lecture and lab, job placement rates, and certification exam pass rates.”
+Michael Roberts, associate professor and program director for the Master's of Science in Occupational Therapy program at Regis College, suggests that you “check basic stats like length of program, number of fieldwork sites, faculty to student ratios, average class sizes for lecture and lab, job placement rates, and certification exam pass rates.”

 “When checking on pass rates, be sure to also check retention rates for the program.
 Some programs have strong pass rates but have 80% retention rates, meaning the students are culled out halfway through the program,” he says.

 It is also important to note that not all occupational therapy programs are the same.
 Many will have similar general prerequisites, however.
-For instance, all MS in OT programs will require you to have earned a Bachelor’s degree.
+For instance, all MS in OT programs will require you to have earned a bachelor’s degree.
 This undergraduate degree does not necessarily need to be in a specific field, but one related in some way to occupational therapy is typically a good idea.
 Many students looking to become an occupational therapist have a science- or healthcare-related background; some may even follow a pre-OT track if it is offered by their university.

 Curriculum may vary widely between institutions, so it is also important to review it carefully before applying.
 Common coursework in most OT programs includes functional anatomy, medical and social conditions, health ethics, assistive technology, research methods, and adult and child patient care.
 If you would like to work with a certain patient population or treat a certain type of disorder or disability, it is important to choose a program that will offer you the ability to explore this.